moeenn/fetch/README.md

 # @moeenn/fetch
 Native Fetch with better ergonomics and error reporting.
 All the features of `fetch` are supported with the following additional features

-- Header "Content-Type" with value "application/json" is automatically added, if not explicitly provided.
+- Header `Content-Type` with value `application/json` is automatically added, if not explicitly provided.
 - A default timeout of 10 seconds is added on all requests, unless explicitly provided.
 - In case of request timeout, an instance of Error is thrown instead of the weird DOMException.
 - Errors are thrown in case response status code is 400 or above.